DrTimothyAldenDavis/SuiteSparse/.github/pull_request_template.md

 # Pull request template for SuiteSparse

+ * Please do not submit a pull request to the default branch.
+Use the dev or dev2 branch instead.
+If in doubt, please ask me first.

  * Please describe your pull request:

  * No pull request can be accepted unless you first sign the